Bruce Rioch: Middlesbrough

 He was appointed as manager of Middlesbrough in February 1986 and his first success in management came in 1987 when he guided Middlesbrough to runners-up spot in the Third Division and promotion to the Second Division at the end of a season which had started with them locked out of Ayresome Park by the official receiver and on the verge of bankruptcy.
 A year later they won a second successive promotion, this time as winners of the Second Division promotion/First Division relegation playoffs.
-Middlesbrough showed great promise in the first half of 1988–89, but fell away badly and were relegated on the last day of the season (despite having not occupied a relegation place prior to that).
-He was sacked the following March as the Teessiders hovered just above the Second Division drop zone but on the brink of their first ever Wembley final in the Zenith Data Systems Cup.
+Middlesbrough were relegated on the final day of the 1988–89 season (despite having not occupied a relegation place prior to that).
+He was dismissed the following March as the Teessiders hovered just above the Second Division drop zone but on the brink of their first ever Wembley final in the Zenith Data Systems Cup.

 Millwall

-Rioch made a quick return to management the following month with Millwall and guided them to a playoff place in the 1990–91 Second Division campaign, but left in March 1992.
+Rioch made a swift return to management the following month with Millwall and guided them to a playoff place in the 1990–91 Second Division campaign, but left in March 1992.

 Bolton Wanderers

-Rioch's next stop was at Bolton Wanderers, becoming manager in May 1992.
-In his first season they beat cup holders Liverpool 2–0 at Anfield in an FA Cup replay which many fans feel was the start of Bolton's resurgence.
-They finished runners-up in Division Two and won promotion to Division One.
-The following year Bolton finished in a respectable mid-table position as well as beating Premier League opponents Arsenal, Everton and Aston Villa in the F.A cup.
-In the 1994/95 season they were League Cup losing finalists to Liverpool and beat Reading 4–3 in extra time in the Division One playoff final after being 2–0 down at half time.
+Rioch was appointed manager of Bolton Wanderers in May 1992.
+In his first season they defeated FA Cup holders Liverpool 2–0 at Anfield in an FA Cup replay.
+Bolton finished runners-up in Division Two and won promotion to Division One.
+The following year Bolton finished in a respectable mid-table position as well as defeating Premier League opponents Arsenal, Everton and Aston Villa in the FA Cup.
+In the 1994–95 season Bolton were losing finalists in the League Cup to Liverpool.
+In the same season Bolton defeated Reading 4–3 in extra time in the Division One playoff final after being 2–0 down at half time.

 The playoff final victory was Rioch's last game as Bolton manager.
 A few weeks later he accepted the Arsenal manager's job and was replaced at Bolton by Roy McFarland.
-He is considered to be the best Bolton manager of all time by the club's supporters.

 Arsenal

 In 1995–96, his only season at Arsenal, Rioch guided Arsenal to a UEFA Cup place, finishing fifth in the Premiership.
 It was achieved on the last day of the season, at the expense of Everton, Blackburn Rovers and Tottenham Hotspur.
 Arsenal also reached the League Cup semi-finals, but lost on away goals to Aston Villa, and were knocked out of the FA Cup in the third round by First Division side Sheffield United.

-Just before the beginning of the 1996–97 season, Rioch was sacked, after a dispute with the club's board of directors over transfer funds.
+Rioch was known for his intensive training methods, according to former Arsenal player Adrian Clarke.
+Just before the start of the 1996–97 season, Rioch was dismissed, after a dispute with the club's board of directors over transfer funds.

-Rioch was also known for his intensive training methods, according to former Arsenal player Adrian Clarke.